neynt/notes/2017-09/music140.md

     - 26M viewers
     - Now they are major stars.
 The Top of the Pops.
   - John emerges as the funny, snarky one
-  - "Do you think Ringo Star is the best drummer in the world?"
+  - "Do you think Ringo Starr is the best drummer in the world?"
-    - "Ringo Star isn't even the best drummer in the Beatles"
+    - "Ringo Starr isn't even the best drummer in the Beatles"
   - British artists were not successful in the US
   - Even Beatle songs were not doing well
   - Brian Epstein: "The Beatles will not go to the US until they have a hit."